 A bright red and orange marigold set against a lush green garden may be one of the most beautiful sights nature has to offer.
 The golden hue of the flower becomes more incredible the closer you get.
 The unique ridges along the petals, the rich yet subtle color variations, and the cornucopia of shapes give the marigold an almost hypnotic beauty.

 The lotus almost doesn’t seem real.
-The outward-reaching petals radiate with vibrant shades of pink and white, while the golden stamen in the center provides a visual focal point that brings the whole presentation together.
-The petals are almost perfectly symmetrical in size and the highlighted tips add incredible dimension and character.
+The outward-reaching petals radiate with vibrant shades of pink and white, while the golden stamen in the center provides a focal point that brings the whole presentation together.
+The petals are almost perfectly symmetrical in size, and the highlighted tips add incredible dimension and character.

-Purple has long been associated with royalty.
-Although this fact may be attributed to the scarcity of purple dyes in Elizabethan England, it’s easy to imagine that purple’s regal quality also has something to do with the grandeur of purple flowers like the lilac, iris, and especially the orchid.
 The orchid is in a class by itself on account of its unique shape and bold color combinations.
 Whereas many flowers combine colors using gradients and highlights, the orchid plays by its own rules.
 The gorgeous colors are arranged in wild and unpredictable ways, but the result is always astonishing.